Tutopiya Logo

 • Work subtopic by subtopic first, then mixed Probability sets closer to the exam.

-• Always compare your solution to the mark scheme and note which method you missed.
+• Always compare your solution to the mark scheme and note which rule or diagram you missed.

 What are Probability topical past paper questions?